-Statistics: Statistics alone can be used to establish a prima facie case of disparate treatment.
+Statistics: Statistics can be used to establish a prima facie case of disparate treatment.
 Kadas v.
 MCI Systemhouse Corp., 255 F.3d 359 (7th Cir.
 2001).
 Furthermore, the conventional 5% level of significance (or two standard deviation level) typically used to establish aberrant decisionmaking is not a legal requirement.
 Id.
 Generally, the statistics must focus on employees from the same division where plaintiff worked, and include only similarly qualified employees with a common supervisor during a similar time period.
 Balderston v.
 Fairbanks Morse Engine Div., 328 F.3d 309 (7th Cir.
 2003).

-(2) Employer's burden of production: In order to rebut the inference of discrimination, the employer must articulate, through admissible evidence, a legitimate, non-discriminatory reason for its actions.
+- (2) Employer's burden of production: In order to rebut the inference of discrimination, the employer must articulate, through admissible evidence, a legitimate, non-discriminatory reason for its actions.
 The employer's burden is one of production, not persuasion; the ultimate burden of persuasion always remains with the plaintiff.
-Hicks, 509 U.S. at 511.

-(3) Plaintiff's proof of pretext: Proof that the defendant's asserted reason is untrue permits, but may not require, a finding of discrimination.
+Hicks, 509 U.S. at 511 (1993).
+But the employer must provide a nondiscriminatory reason which is sufficiently specific such that plaintiff can attempt to show pretext.
+EEOC v.
+Target, 460 F. 3d 946 (7th Cir.
+2006). - (3) Plaintiff's proof of pretext: Proof that the defendant's asserted reason is untrue permits, but may not require, a finding of discrimination.
 Reeves v.
-Sanderson Plumbing Prods, Inc., 530 U.S. 133 (2000); St. Mary's Honor Ctr. v.
-Hicks, 509 U.S. at 511; Anderson v.
+Sanderson Plumbing Prods, Inc., 530 U.S. 133 (2000); Hicks, 509 U.S. at 511 (1993); Anderson v.
 Baxter Healthcare Corp., 13 F.3d 1120, 1123 (7th Cir.
 1994).
-If the employer's stated reason is not the true reason the case cannot be decided on summary judgment.
+If the employer's stated reason is not the true reason, the case cannot be decided on summary judgment.
 Forrester v.
 Rauland-Borg Corp, 453 F.3d 416 (7th Cir.
 2006).